Ryu Seong-hie: Television and streaming series

-The miniseries Little Woman garnered praise for its stunning scenography, characterized by lavish set designs and meticulous props.
+The miniseries Little Woman was widely praised for its meticulous scenography, characterized by lavish set designs and meticulous properties.
 At the 59th Baeksang Arts Awards, the drama received four nominations, including a Technical Award nomination for Ryu, which she ultimately won.
 Writer Jeong was also nominated for Best Screenplay, while the drama itself received nominations for Best Director and Best Drama.